herbs for menopause weight gain

 Either form, or both, can be used, depending on what you have access to.

-Alternative nervines to try: st. john’s wort, chamomile.
+Alternative nervines to consider: st. john’s wort, chamomile.

 One of the best herbs for regulating blood sugar is cinnamon.
 This is because cinnamon can mimic insulin, therefore helping to get glucose into our cells where it belongs.